northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 1. You can now use the toolbox within MATLAB.
 When you are done, type `quit`.

 ## Using MATLAB Parallel Server
 ### Configuration of MATLAB client on the HPC

-The cluster has MATLAB Parallel Server installed.
-This section details an example of how you can set up and use the MATLAB Parallel Computing Toolbox.
-This walkthrough uses MATLAB launched as an interactive app on the Open OnDemand web portal.
-There are several parts to this walkthrough.
-We suggest that you read it through completely before starting.
-The parameters presented represent only one scenario.
+The cluster has MATLAB Parallel Server installed and this section details an example of how you can set up and use the MATLAB Parallel Computing Toolbox on the HPC.
+This walkthrough uses MATLAB launched as an interactive app on the [Open OnDemand](ood.discovery.neu.edu) web portal.
+There are several parts to this walkthrough so we suggest that you read it through completely before starting.
+The parameters presented represent only one scenario and the results may differ when you run the examples.

 1. Go to <http://ood.discovery.neu.edu>.
 If prompted, sign in with your cluster username and password.